Mr-Mappie/mappie/website/src/posts/object-mapping/posts/configuration.md

 ## Ignoring Visibility
 By default, only constructors visible from the current scope can be used to called in a mapping.
-This can be disabled locally by adding `@UseStrictVisibility(true)` to the mapper, or globally by adding the following configuration to the `build.gradle.kts` file
+This can be disabled locally by adding `@UseStrictVisibility(true)` to the mapper, or globally by adding the following configuration to the Gradle build file
 ```kotlin
 mappie {
     strictness {